 - Racial exclusion and discrimination in Oregon predate the ratification of the 14th amendment, the Chinese Exclusion Act, the Civil Rights Movement, and its statehood.
 Oregon's historical discriminatory practices are not isolated to one particular racial or ethnic group; rather, they embodied European exceptionalism, ensured Anglo-American dominance, and provided white settlers and residents with advantages over non-white settlers.
 While some of these practices took place hundreds of years ago, others were carried well into the twentieth century, creating lasting impacts on the communities they targeted.
-These practices have shaped what Oregon's communities look like today. - Neighborhood Segregation and Housing Biases exhibited in Redlining, or the denial of services-including financial-based on race or ethnicity, was carried out in Oregon until the 1990s, long after the Fair Housing Act of 1968 was passed.
+These practices have shaped what Oregon's communities look like today. - Neighborhood Segregation and Housing Biases exhibited in Redlining, or the denial of services-including financial-based on race or ethnicity, were carried out in Oregon until the 1990s, long after the Fair Housing Act of 1968 was passed.
 In Clackamas County, private sellers, lending institutions, and real estate developers utilized racial covenants and exclusionary zoning to establish and maintain segregated neighborhoods in the early twentieth century.
-Some of these exclusionary communities would go on to become the county's most affluent areas.68
+Some of these exclusionary communities would go on to become the county's most affluent areas.

 - Exclusionary zoning was used by Clackamas County to ensure its image of affluence.
 With the passage of Oregon Senate Bill 212 (1919), cities were allowed to create and enforce land use ordinances and form planning commissions.
-Twenty years later, Clackamas County become deeply involved in the planning process, regulating industrial zones and establishing limitations for housing density and restrictions against multi-dwelling development.69 - Economic inequalities, following the Great Recession, among non-White communities became further pronounced.
-Black people experienced unemployment rates double that of White people following the downtown while Native Americans had an unemployment rate 70 percent higher.
-Milwaukie and Clackamas County have a considerable amount of work to do to address the historical inequalities, through development of new policies that support integrating equity into their decision-making systems.
+Twenty years later, Clackamas County became deeply involved in the planning process, regulating industrial zones and establishing limitations for housing density and restrictions against multi-dwelling development. - Economic inequalities among non-White communities became further pronounced following the Great Recession.
+Black people experienced unemployment rates double that of White people following the Great Recession while Native Americans had an unemployment rate 70 percent higher.
+Milwaukie and Clackamas County have a considerable amount of work to do to address historical inequalities through development of new policies that support integrating equity into their decision-making systems.

-68 Portland State University.
+&lt;sup>69 Portland State University.
 2019.
 Invisible Walls: Housing Discrimination in Clackamas County, HST 4/595, Public History Seminar: Understanding Residential Segregation in Oregon

-69 Portland State University.
+&lt;sup>70 Portland State University.
 2019.
 Invisible Walls: Housing Discrimination in Clackamas County, HST 4/595, Public History Seminar: Understanding Residential Segregation in Oregon

-70 Bates, L.K., A., Curry-Stevens, and Coalition of Communities of Color.
+&lt;sup>71 Bates, L.K., A., Curry-Stevens, and Coalition of Communities of Color.
 2014.
 The African American Community in Multnomah County: An Unsettling Profile.
 Portland, OR: Portland State University; Curry-Stevens, A., A. Cross-Hemmer, and Coalition of Communities of Color.
 2011.
 The Native American Community in Multnomah County: An Unsettling Profile.
 Portland, OR: Portland State University.